 Application scenario example

-Assume you are building a technical blog and need to display Markdown code snippets in the article instead of rendering them as HTML.You can directly paste Markdown code into the text box of the document content (for example, by enclosing the code block with three backticks).article/detail.htmlIn it, the tags of the article content will be changed to:
+Assuming you are building a technical blog, you need to display Markdown code snippets in the article, rather than rendering them as HTML.You can directly paste Markdown code in the text box of the document content (for example, using three backticks to enclose code blocks).Then in the corresponding article detail templatearticle/detail.htmlIn it, the tag of the article content will be modified to:

 <div class="article-body">